Your sustainable travel journey can literally happen overnight.

 The first rays from the morning sun revealed a sight that has stuck with me.

 I resolved then and there to quit using plastic water bottles.
-And it has been more than one year since I last touched a single-use, plastic water bottle to my lips – and I spent most of that year living as a nomad.
+And it has been two years since I last touched a single-use, plastic water bottle to my lips – and I spent most of that year living as a nomad.
 So it is possible to ditch plastic while traveling!

 It wasn’t always easy, but I learned along the way.
 Check out my 10 Tips to Avoid Using Plastic Water Bottles When Traveling to help you ditch the plastic.
-You can do this, too!
+You can ditch single-use plastic water bottles, too!

 Once you take that first step to ditch single-use, sustainable plastic it probably won’t stop there.